Here are my views on presenting the past from slightly different perspectives many years apart.

 PITCH IT AT THE RIGHT LEVEL.
 How you present the material, and what material you include will be different for different audiences.
 Visitors might need famous names, while local residents will like obscure details.
 Experts will know all the technical jargon, students will want it explained, but the general public can live without it.
 The level of familiarity your audience has with a site or a time period will slightly change what material you include in the tour.

 CHRONOLOGY VERSUS GEOGRAPHY.
 A happy day it is when a walk you lead provides locations in chronological order.
 It has only happened to me a couple of times.
 Usually the material is all over the place.
 Either a theme, chronology or narrative is needed to pull it all together.
 With a city which has a diverse history there may not seem to be an immediate theme, but one may emerge as you work up the material in to the tour.
 Also, not every stop needs to be part of the theme, odd random stops or material for contrast adds a bit of spice.
-And despite how in-depth your knowledge is of the chronology or story of the locations, you will need to simplify it for the audience to grasp it.
-They need something simple to hold in their minds to hold all the stuff you are telling them together in their minds.
+And despite how in-depth your knowledge is of the chronology or story of the locations, you will need to simplify it for the audience to grasp it and orientate themselves.
+They need something simple to hold all the stuff you are telling them together in their minds.
 A flyer with a timeline, map or family tree can help with this, if you think it is necessary for the walk you are doing.

 DATES.
-People like to hear dates even though they won’t remember them.
+People like to hear dates even though most won’t remember them.
 It gives them a sense of when something was relative to dates they know.
 Try to avoid using too many dates as a tour is a guide to the information about a place, it is not the definitive monograph.
 However, do make sure the dates are correct.
-People love correcting wrong dates.
-If there is any misconceptions or known errors about a date.
-Have your supporting references noted.
+People love correcting wrong dates!
+If there is any misconceptions or known errors about a date have your supporting references noted.